haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

 ### Conclusion

 It was really a nice summer for me.
-I learnt a lot throughout especially how to use communication platforms efficiently, Work on a complex project, How to not loose my hopes anytime ( seriously I doubted myself many times before taking up this project that its going to be impossible),But when we got that page rendered beautifully no words to speak...
+I learnt a lot throughout especially how to use communication platforms efficiently, Work on a complex project, How to not loose my hopes anytime (seriously I doubted myself many times before taking up this project that its going to be impossible).
+But when we got that page rendered beautifully no words to speak...

-### Credits💕
+### Credits

 It is a very pleasant experience for me in Haiku and that was made possible again by sweet developers of haiku for making feel welcomed and helped us when things were seeming to be bad.

 A special thanks to my mentor Pulkomandy for patiently listening to me, teaching me even smallest of things and also having some chit chat with me despite his busy schedule.
 Learnt a lot not only with code but related to life too...
 Readers may think I'm being overly dramatic but I really mean it.
 Im just so lucky to have got Pulkomandy as my mentor😀.Lots of love from me!!
 Especially when we are breaking our heads when browser initialization took about 15 seconds, and it was all because of me where I added sleep(15) and that was the reason for such a mess.
 Not to mention we were working with this 15 seconds lag until the end.
-When I said this to Pulkomandy, I expected him to be mad but he handled it so cool embracing my mistake(despite the fact that he told me many times not to mess up platform generic code😥).
-I would really like to thank Pulkomandy ,well thanks can never be enough.I really owe you💕🏩.
+When I said this to Pulkomandy, I expected him to be mad but he handled it so cool embracing my mistake(despite the fact that he told me many times not to mess up platform generic code).
+I would really like to thank Pulkomandy, well thanks can never be enough.I really owe you.

 I would also like to thank a developer from Qtwebkit and his name is annulen(Konstantin Tokarev ) for helping me initially to get through webkit code, patiently telling me what each stuff did.
 Im really really grateful for this.
 Thank you so much!!